Patio Covers vs. Pergolas: Which is Right for Your Outdoor Space?

 • Self-cleaning

-• Handles snow loads
+• Durable against snow loads

 • Guaranteed not to leak or sag

-How it Works
+How It Works

 Aluminum vs. Vinyl